ScientiaFelis/sebmsR/README.md

 the changes.

-To change functions that retrieve data from the db, please make changes primarily in the `R/data.R` file.

-The plotting uses ggplot2 functions in `R/plot.R`.
+To change functions that retrieve data from the db, please make changes primarily in the `R/SQLqueries.R` file.
+Functions related to weather figures are found in `R/weatherplots.R` and `R/soltimmar.R` Plotting species uses functions in `R/speciesplots.R`.
+The trim functions are found in `R/trimfunctions.R`

 Vignettes need to be updated and developed.
 These are located in `vignettes/sebms-intro.Rmd`.